cecileung1208/Crowdfunding-Kickstarter-Analysis/README.md

 ## Requirements

-* Create a stacked bar graph displaying the number of campaigns' state vs. parent-category with a dropdown menu to see the results by country.
+* **Stacked Bar Graph** - Number of Campaign's State vss Parent-Category with Drop Down Menu to select results for each Country
-* Create a stacked bar graph displaying the number of campaigns' state vs. sub-category with a dropdown menu to see the results by country and parent-category.
+* **Stacked Bar Graph** - Number of Campaigns' State vs. Sub-category with Drop Down Menus to select results for each Country and by Parent-Category.
-* Create a line graph displaying the number of campaigns' state for each month with a dropdown menu to see the results by years and parent-category.
+* **Line Graph** - Number of Campaigns' State for each Month and Drop Down Menus to select results for each Year and by Parent-Category.
-* Calculate number and % of the campaigns' state against the funding goals.
+* **Line Graph** - % of Campaigns' State vs. Funding Goals.
-* Create a statistical summary for the backers count in successful and failed campaings.
+* **Statistics Summary** - Backers Count for Successful and Failed Campaigns
   * Statistic calculation includes mean, median, minimum value, maximum value, variance (population & sample) and standard deviation (population & sample).

 ## Method